 Found in 10 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
-Many of the letters are addressed to various members of the Press, including: Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
+This collection is comprised of the single volume letterbook of the Pennsylvania History Press, and includes the business correspondence of the organization.
+Many of the letters are addressed to various members of the press, including Arthur H. Thomas, Richard T. Cadbury, Rayner W. Kelsey, and Arthur N. Leeds.
 Pasted into the front cover of the volume is a pamphlet entitled "At the Forks of the Delaware, 1794-1811," published by the Pennsylvania History Press.